commerce-docs/PlayPI/README.md

 > NOTE: I still need to get the `ProductDetails` appearing in a modal.
 Right now it displays at the bottom of the page.

-## The future of Commerce components
+## The future of Commerce frontend components

 The components in this project are not meant to be beacons of best-practices.
 Frontends are hard.
 And commerce frontends are even harder.